Family History Writing Autobiography

 Will your child have the right answers to give them?
 Will they have an answer at all?

 Nothing beats an open book test.
-When you keep a journal or create a record of your life, the test your child faces someday, will indeed, and thankfully, be an open book test.
+When you keep a journal or create a record of your life, the test that your child faces someday will indeed, and thankfully so, be an open book test.

 Won't you get started today?